-Cover your fixed business expenses if you can't work with ClearView Business Expense Cover
+Cover your fixed business expenses if you can't work with ClearView Business Expense Cover.

-Therefore, if you want to make sure your business is there for you in the future – just as you do everything to make sure you are there for every business need – business expenses cover is an important investment to make.
+If you want to make sure your business is there for you in the future – just as you do everything to make sure you are there for every business need – business expenses cover is an important investment to make.
 Business Expense Cover pays your business an ongoing monthly benefit if you are unable to work because of illness or injury.
 This benefit goes to pay all the fixed operating costs of your business, until you are able to return and rejuvenate the cash flow situation.

 ClearView Business Expenses Insurance will provide an ongoing monthly benefit up to $60,000 per month to cover your eligible business expenses if you are forced to take time off work.
 Keep reading to learn more about how you can benefit from this policy or submit your details below to receive a quote and start your application.

 Even when your business isn’t running at maximum output, there are constant expenses you need to pay for, so if you’re not able to work in your business for a period of time, and the clients and income dwindle, you’ll still have to pay those lease repayments, power bills and regular advertising costs somehow, which is why Clear View Business Expense Cover offers:

 - A benefit payout for total or partial disability: Clear View will pay a monthly benefit amount to cover your fixed business expenses if you are totally or partially disabled as the result of an illness or injury.